vanheaven-ui/apple-clone/README.md

 - You need to have npm installed in your local environment.
 ### Setup
 - (OPTIONAL) Fork the repository into your github repository
-- Clone the github repository at [Repo-link](https://github.com/vanheaven-ui/apple-clone) to a desired local envirnment directory.
+- Clone the github repository at [Repo-link](https://github.com/vanheaven-ui/apple-clone) to a desired local environment directory.
 ### Install
 - Open the cloned directory with your code editor of choice.
 ### Usage
 - Make any desired changes to the files in the directory and save changes.
-### Run tests
+### Run Linters
-- run npm stylelint <stylesheet file name> in your terminal to ensure consistence style.
+- run npm stylelint <stylesheet file name> in your terminal to ensure consistent styles.
 ### Deployment
 - Open the index.html file in your browser.